Thursday, March 30, 2006

 Yet it's all about the children, right?

-of course, none of them are mentioned anywhere in today's paper, so once can only assume the Editors are referring to this bunch of grandstanders, moving along...
+Simply because the state's four Catholic bishops have chosen this fight - even in the face of opposition from members of their own community of faithful -of course, none of them are mentioned anywhere in today's paper, so once can only assume the Editors are referring to this bunch of grandstanders, moving along...

 is no reason for secular leaders to attempt to amend state policy to allow a form of discrimination that would not be permitted by other agencies.